Cluster analysis is the process of grouping similar variables within the application of business analytics and data mining.

 Here, clustering algorithms are worth using for efficient and effective consumer segmentation to produce groups that exhibit similar consumer behaviour.
-It can, therefore, be assumed that consumers who fall within the same cluster will respond in a similar manner to your strategies and tactics.
+You can, therefore, assume that consumers who fall within the same cluster will respond similarly to your strategies and tactics.

 Consumers are demanding that you create data-driven assortment plans to provide more targeted offerings.
 Product ranges are constantly changing.
-This highlights the need to move from single-assortment and store-specific assortment plans which are capital, time and human-resource intensive.
+It highlights the need to move from single-assortment and store-specific assortment plans.
+It's because both are capital, time and human-resource intensive.

 A clustered approach to assortment planning is a more scalable, predictive and resource-efficient method to manage this function.

-Once you have optimised your assortment planning function, you can look at using cluster analysis to improve your inventory management
+Once you have optimised your assortment planning function, you can use cluster analysis to improve your inventory management.

-After sending the product range to your stores, you can use cluster analysis to predict and manage the stock turn of each product.
-This requires shelf space dimensions, product dimensions, weekly movement of each product and overall days of supply.
+After sending the product range to your stores, you can also use cluster analysis to predict and manage the stock turn of each product.
+It requires shelf space dimensions, product dimensions, weekly movement of each product and overall days of supply.